typestack/class-transformer/README.md

     });
 ```

-You can also inject a class `ClassTransformer` as a service, and use its methods.
+You can also inject a class `ClassTransformer` as a service in `providers`, and use its methods.

 ## Samples